 As a striking example of Gothic architecture, it’s little wonder why Cologne Cathedral was granted World Heritage status in 1996.
 The imposing building is the largest Gothic church in Northern Europe and Germany’s most visited landmark, welcoming around 20,000 visitors each day.
 Visitors can admire Cologne Cathedral from a Rhine river cruise.
 At the site itself, there are 533 stone steps leading up to a viewing platform in the structure with spectacular views over the city.

 Building began in 1248 and the cathedral was not completed until 1880.
 Today, the cathedral represents seven centuries of craftsmanship, towering over Cologne.
 UNESCO states that the cathedral “bears witness to the strength and endurance of European Christianity”, adding: “no other cathedral is so perfectly conceived, so uniformly and uncompromisingly executed in all its parts.”

 Across the world there are 1,073 World Heritage sites, from natural wonders to architectural marvels.
-By taking a world cruise you can tick off plenty of sites on your bucket list, including some of the most iconic sites on Earth.
+By taking a world cruise you can tick off plenty of sites on your travel bucket list, including some of the most iconic sites on Earth.
 How many World Heritage sites have you visited?
 We’d love to hear about your experiences!

 See all featured cruises to Germany